jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 7. Copy your ssh-key to your clipboard on Mac OS X: `pbcopy < ~/.ssh/id_rsa.pub`

-8. Go to SSH settings on github: [https://github.com/settings/ssh](https://github.com/settings/ssh)
+8. Go to SSH settings on github: [https://github.com/settings/ssh](https://github.com/settings/ssh), click on `Add SSH key` and then enter in the key you copied.

+9. Next edit the file `.git/config` in your octopress directory by changing `url=https` to `url=ssh`.
+You should see that in two places in your config file.

 ## References